History of GIS

 Garden International School has come a long way since being founded in 1951 as one of the first British international schools in Malaysia.
 From its original location in the Lake Gardens of Kuala Lumpur, GIS now is based in Mont Kiara and Desa Sri Hartamas in Kuala Lumpur.
-GIS is one of the largest international schools in Malaysia, educating over 2,000 students.
+GIS is one of the largest international schools in Malaysia, educating up to 2,000 students.

 Mrs Sally Watkins and her two sons, Colin and Clive

 Garden School was founded by Mrs Sally Watkins, the wife of Fire Brigade Chief.
 Lt.
 Col. F.F.C.
 Watkins, in the Lake Gardens of Kuala Lumpur.

 The earliest record in existence shows that there are 33 students enrolled, with two full-time British teachers.

 Garden School combined its Kindergarten and Primary School and moved to 251 Jalan Bukit Bintang, Kuala Lumpur.

 Students and staffs in the 1960s

 The Secondary School was introduced, marking the beginning of a through school for children aged 3 to 18 years.

 The Secondary School moved to Jalan Yap Kwan Seng with 36 students.